top of page

 We previously sent several redundant email notifications (e.g. three different emails for three different assessments).
 The email content was outdated and visually boring.

-To reduce reported email fatigue, I proposed new logic for combining emails whenever possible.
-I also outlined how to increase the value of these emails by incorporating visually-engaging psychoeducation and progress updates.
+To reduce reported email fatigue, I proposed new batching logic to consolidate relevant (or remove irrelevant) email content.
+I also outlined how to increase the value of these emails by incorporating more engaging visuals, psychoeducation, and personalized progress updates.

 email_sample.png